 Why “Stony Block'?
 Planted with the Dĳon 115 clone in 1997, this 3-acre block sits at the southernmost end of our Don Miguel Vineyard and has the highest elevation, over 500 feet.
 The many rocks we found in the soil inspired the name of this parcel, which provides some of the most graceful and elegant fruit on the estate.

 Classic Russian River/Green Valley Pinot fruit reminiscent of fresh raspberries and orange peel, with notes of clove, peat and cocoa that are characteristic of this bottling.

 Syrah has been known to produce outstanding wines in cool regions like Northern Rhône, and we have found it to thrive in the sandy loam soils and Pacific-influenced weather of our Green Valley terroir.

 Our third bottling from the Syrah variety shows the classic notes of white pepper found in the top cool-climate wines, in perfect harmony with the intense, enticing aromas of blueberry, violets and cocoa.
 The palate is fleshy and earthy, and the plush tannins, supple but firm, are perfectly integrated with the elegant oak, promising a long life.
 I would recommend serving it at cellar temperature, between 58-60° F.

-Classic varietal aromas of ripe plums, strawberry and roasted coff ee, with hints of and Indian spices, forest fl oor and leather from the elegant oak plus a background reminiscent of aromatic herbs like fennel.
-On the palate it is round and chewy, well balanced, with full body and fi rm tannins that promise a long life.
+The aromas are classic of the variety: blueberries, roasted coffee and hints of anise and orange peel.
+The elegant oak is perfectly balanced and contributes a note of vanilla bean.
+The wine is round and mouthfilling on the palate, with full body and firm tannins that promise a long life.
 I would recommend serving this wine at cellar temperature, between 58-60° F.